DartPolymerHackatonPrague2014/LepsiMisto/proxy/README.md

 To run server

 - add SDK directory with dart.exe file on your path
-- then type:      dart lepsimistoproxy.dart
+- then type:      pub run bin/lepsimistoproxy.dart